Stephen A. Schwarzman: Philanthropy

-In early 2008, Schwarzman announced that he contributed $100 million toward the expansion of the New York Public Library, for which he serves as a trustee.
-The central reference building on 42nd Street and Fifth Avenue was renamed The Stephen A. Schwarzman Building.
-In 2018, Schwarzman donated $10 million to another library, the National Library of Israel.
+In 2018, Schwarzman donated $350 million to the Massachusetts Institute of Technology to create the Schwarzman College of Computing.
+In 2019, the University of Oxford announced that Schwarzman had donated £150 million to establish the Schwarzman Centre for the Humanities.
+In 2008, Schwarzman announced that he contributed $100 million toward the expansion of the New York Public Library, of which he serves as a trustee.
+The central reference building on 42nd Street and Fifth Avenue was renamed the Stephen A. Schwarzman Building.
+In 2021, Schwarzman and his wife Christine gave $25 million to the Animal Medical Center of New York in New York City.
+The hospital was renamed The Stephen and Christine Schwarzman Animal Medical Center.

-On April 21, 2013, Schwarzman announced a $100 million personal gift to establish and endow a scholarship program in China, Schwarzman Scholars, modeled after the Rhodes Scholarship program.
-Schwarzman simultaneously announced a fundraising campaign with a goal of $200 million.
+In 2013, Schwarzman announced a $100 million personal gift to establish and endow a scholarship program in China, Schwarzman Scholars, modeled after the Rhodes Scholarship program, to build a network of country experts.
 The Schwarzman Scholars program is housed at Tsinghua University.
 Since its inception, the program has maintained ties to the United Front Work Department as well as other organizations and personnel affiliated with the Chinese Communist Party.

-In spring 2015, Peter Salovey, the president of Yale University, announced that Schwarzman contributed $150 million to fund a campus center in the university's historic "Commons" dining facility.
-Additionally, Schwarzman is also a member of the Berggruen Institute's 21st Century Council.

-He has sat on the board of trustees of New York-Presbyterian Hospital since 2016.